rojberr/jaybeehoney-api/README.md

 This API is responsible for eCommerce webshop BACKEND.
 TO see it work use the link :point_right:

-For now you can download the APP and use it.
+For now, you can download the APP and use it.